markvagil/cse251w23/week01/reading/prepare01.md

 # Preparation Material

 This course assumes that you have programmed in Python using classes.
-Please refer to [Software Requirements](../overview/software.md) for details and a review of Python.
+Please refer to [additional_help](../../resources/additional_help.md) for details and a review of Python.

 # Course Introduction